Lavanya-219/Quiz/README.md

 # Quiz
-simple quiz program with mcq questions that can be modify
+simple quiz program with mcq questions that can be modify.